向葉瑞師公致敬 Tribute to Ip Shui 1913 – 2004

 The discrimination was so great, that the other students began to physically beat Ip Shui and further refused to train and practise with him.
 In order to resolve this situation Ip Shui’s master, Lau Shui focused on training with him.
 It was during this intensive one-on-one training that Ip Shui was given the opportunity to develop a higher level of skill and knowledge at an accelerated rate.

 Some years later Ip Shui was kicked out of home, having no where to live, his master gave him room and board, on the proviso that he continue to train hard and do well for the style.
 It was during this period that he met his wife to be, a young lady by the name of Li Kwan,(not his masters daughter as some still assume).
-The couple dated for several years, and with the blessing of his master,(as was the custom back then) they married and moved to the area of Hung Hum, Kowloon, Hong Kong.
+The couple dated for several years, and with the blessing of his master,(as was the custom back then) they married and moved to the area of Hung Hom, Kowloon, Hong Kong.

 In 1940 Ip Shui and his wife took upon themselves to look after his elderly teacher.
 Soon after, tragedy fell upon Hong Kong (1941) with the invasion of the Japanese armed forces.
 Life as the Hong Kong people knew it had ended.
 Many suffered at the hands of the Japanese, food was rationed and conditions were difficult.
 Hong Kong people were forced to eat whatever they could, many ate bark off trees and dead animals found in the streets.
 Martial Art practice was banned and training was done in secret in order to avoid arrest and severe punishment.
 A large number of Chinese died during the Japanese occupation, many due to famine, disease and lack of medicine.

 Lau Shui fell victim to illness and passed away during the occupation in 1942.
 He was 73 years of age.
 His death left behind only 5 high level students, this included Chu Gun Wah, Lam Wah, Tam Wah, Tarm Jill and Ip Shui.
-Master Ip Shiu was the last survivor of this group.
+Master Ip Shui was the last survivor of this group.
 (Chinese surname comes first).

 One of the Masters to accept the challenge was Ip Shui’s Kung Fu brother (name withheld), who changed his mind on the way to the fight after hearing of previous teachers who had been easily beaten.
 To save face for his departed master, Ip Shui determined to take his place.